telerik/blazor-docs/components/upload/templates.md

 ---
 title: Templates
 page_title: Upload Templates
-description: Templates in the Upload for Blazor.
+description: Discover the Blazor Upload component templates that enable you to customize the rendered button.
+Through these templates, you to change the text and add custom content.
 slug: upload-templates
 tags: telerik,blazor,upload,templates
 published: True